An isovariant Blakers--Massey theorem: The Blakers--Massey theorem

 Note that Hauschild's result states a range in which the map $\pi_V(Y,Z) \to \pi_V(W,X)$ is bijective or surjective for a $G$-representation $V$.
 This follows from Theorem \ref{thm-EBM} and properties of representation-graded homotopy groups.

-\section{The isovariant Blakers--Massey Theorem}
+\subsection{The isovariant Blakers--Massey Theorem}

-We will now follow the blueprint of the proof of Theorem \ref{thm-EBM} in order to prove an isovariant Blakers--Massey theorem.
-In particular, we need to prove that the functor $\ilink{-}=\imap(\Delta^\mathbf{H}, -): \itop \to \topp$ commutes with homotopy pullbacks.
-Thus we first give a model for homotopy pullbacks in the isovariant category.
+We will now follow the blueprint of the proof of Theorem \ref{thm-EBM} to prove an isovariant Blakers--Massey theorem, using the fact from Lemma \ref{lem-commutes-hopb} that the functor $\ilink{-}=\imap(\Delta^\mathbf{H}, -): \itop \to \topp$ commutes with homotopy pullbacks.